How to Support Franchisees Facing a Labor Shortage

 With unemployment rates at an historic low, the challenge now for franchise employers, especially restaurants and other heavily impacted sectors that are finally bouncing back from the pandemic, like travel, hospitality, and retail, is finding enough qualified staff to operate.
 An article recently published by Franchise Update reports a record 92 percent of U.S. hiring managers are bracing for challenges in 2024, according to a survey from The Harris Poll commissioned by Express Employment Professionals

 In 2019, unemployment rates were at similar lows, and top talent—both franchisees and employees—were hard to find and even harder to retain.
-At that time, Franchise Business Review conducted the Franchising@WORK survey, a formal study of employee engagement and compensation that asked franchise employees 24 core benchmark questions related to job satisfaction, engagement, management, brand leadership, and culture, as well as detailed personal questions about their position, compensation, benefits, and demographics.
+At that time, Franchise Business Review conducted the Franchising at Work survey, a formal study of employee engagement and compensation that asked franchise employees 24 core benchmark questions related to job satisfaction, engagement, management, brand leadership, and culture, as well as detailed personal questions about their position, compensation, benefits, and demographics.

 Since then, we have conducted the survey annually to identify benchmarks and trends among corporate franchise employees, both those who work for the franchise HQ as well as frontline workers in corporate-owned locations